grparry/SwaggerToMCP/README.md

 For detailed documentation, advanced usage examples, and technical details, please see the [detailed README](SwaggerToMCP/README.md) in the SwaggerToMCP directory.

+## Examples

+Check out the [examples directory](SwaggerToMCP/examples) for sample Swagger/OpenAPI files and their corresponding MCP outputs.
+These examples demonstrate how to use the tool with different API specifications and how to integrate the generated MCP files with Claude.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Citation

+If you use this software in your research or projects, please cite it using the information in the [CITATION.cff](CITATION.cff) file.